spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-offer-prices-feature-walkthrough.md

 With the *Marketplace Product Offer Prices* feature, the Marketplace merchants can define custom prices for [product offers](/docs/marketplace/dev/feature-walkthroughs/{{page.version}}/marketplace-product-offer-feature-walkthrough/marketplace-product-offer-feature-walkthrough.html).

-Product offer prices can be defined for each product offer by merchants.
-If price for product offer is not defined, a price from concrete product will be used which is tied to the product offer by default.
+Merchants can define the prices for each product offer.
+If no price for the product offer is specified, a default price from the concrete product is used.

-Each price is assigned to a price type ( e.g. gross price, net price ) and for a price type there can be one to n product prices defined.
-Price type entity is used to differentiate between use cases: for example we have DEFAULT and ORIGINAL type where we use it for sale pricing.
-You can add own price types and use it in your app.
+Price types (e.g. gross price, net price) are assigned to each price, and for each price type, there can be from *one* to *n* product prices.
+Price type entities are used to differentiate between use cases: for example, we have DEFAULT and ORIGINAL prices which are used for sale pricing.
+You can add your own price types and use them in your app.

-New price type can be added by price data import.
-Price type mentioned in csv file will be added or updated.
+A new price type can be added by importing price data.
+The price type in the CSV file will be added or updated.

-To learn more details about prices import file, see: [File details: product_price.csv](https://documentation.spryker.com/docs/file-details-product-pricecsv)
+To learn more details about prices import file, see: [File details: product_price.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/pricing/file-details-product-price.csv.html)

-The price can have gross or net value which can be used based on a price mode selected by customer in Storefront.
-You can have shop running in both modes and select net mode for business customer, for example.
+Depending on the price mode selected by a customer in Storefront, the price can have gross or net value.
+You can run your shop in both modes as well as select net mode for business customers, for example.

-Price also has currency and store assigned to it.
+A price is also associated with a currency and a store.

-To support product offer prices  *PriceProductOffer* DB table has been added to connect *PriceProductStore* and *ProductOffer* tables.
-To store the data about product offer prices to be synchronized to Storage *ProductConcreteProductOfferPriceStorage* DB table has been added.
-This data is used on the Storefront to display correct prices for product offers.
+To support product offer prices, a *PriceProductOffer* database table has been added to connect *PriceProductStore* and *ProductOffer* tables.
+In order to store the information about product offer prices that will be synchronized to Storage, the *ProductConcreteProductOfferPriceStorage* database table has been added.
+On the Storefront, this data is used to display correct prices for product offers.

-Also, product offers support volume prices.
-So merchants can add volume prices for product offers and based on chosen quantity of items a customer will see the corresponding price on the Storefront.
-Volume prices for product offers work the same as for products.
+In addition, product offers support volume prices.
+Merchants can now enter volume prices for product offers, and customers will see the corresponding price on their Storefront based on the quantity they have chosen.
+The volume prices for product offers work the same as the volume prices for products.

-To learn more about prices and volume prices, see: [Prices](https://documentation.spryker.com/docs/prices-overview), [Volume Prices](https://documentation.spryker.com/docs/volume-prices-overview)
+To learn more about prices and volume prices, see: [Prices](/docs/scos/user/features/{{page.version}}/prices-feature-overview/prices-feature-overview.html), [Volume Prices](/docs/scos/user/features/{{page.version}}/prices-feature-overview/volume-prices-overview.html)

 {% info_block warningBox "User documentation" %}